MiguelbrmFreitas/mygithub-finder/README.md

 ## Github Finder
-React app to find GitHub users using GitHub API (https://developer.github.com/v3/).
-It was made for project 1 of Udemy course React Front to Back (https://www.udemy.com/course/modern-react-front-to-back/) with a few improvements.
+React app to find GitHub users using [GitHub API](https://developer.github.com/v3/).
+It was made for project 1 of Udemy course [React Front to Back](https://www.udemy.com/course/modern-react-front-to-back/) with a few improvements.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).